200,000 Rohingya rally to mark 'Genocide Day' in Bangladesh camps - Journal du Cameroun

 “We were beaten, killed and raped in Rakhine.
 But still that is our home.
 And we want to go back.”

-Police officer Zakir Hassan told AFP some 200,000 Rohingya took part in the peaceful gathering.
+Police officer Zakir Hassan told AFP some 200,000 Rohingya took part in the peaceful gathering, which was attended by UN officials.

-Security has been tight across Kutupalang camp, the world’s largest refugee settlement and home to more than 600,000 Rohingya.
+Security has been tight across Kutupalong camp, the world’s largest refugee settlement and home to more than 600,000 Rohingya.

 “Hundreds of police, army and border guards have been deployed to prevent any violence,” local police chief Abul Monsur told AFP.